korenlev/calipso-cvim/README.md

 We are going to enhance the way Cloud Network Administrators and Tenant Network Administrators Understands, Monitors and Troubleshoot OpenStack Environments.

-We are folowing Domain-Driven-Design proccess and procedures
+We are folowing Domain-Driven-Design proccess and procedures:
 ref: http://www.methodsandtools.com/archive/archive.php?id=97

 Portotype Intent:

 Provide Cloud Network Administrators and Tenant Network Administrators with support for:
 1. Building virtual Network inventory and visualizing all inter-connections in real-time
 2. Monitor all virtual network objects state
 3. Troubleshoot failures in virtual networks
 4. Assess impact of failure in virtual networks

-Main Functionality Tree:
+High Level Functionality Tree: http://korlev-osdna.cisco.com/
-http://korlev-osdna.cisco.com/

-Proto (mockups, updated Nov 15th) https://korenlev.mybalsamiq.com/projects
+Proto (mockups, updated Nov 15th): https://korenlev.mybalsamiq.com/projects